mahdieh1/PeakCNV/README.md

 | Clustering | list of CNVRs with their cluster number | Chromosome, Start position, End position, sample number, cluster number |

 ## Step 3 - Selection
-PeakCNV selects the most independent CNVRs fro each cluster.
+PeakCNV selects the most independent CNVRs from each cluster.

 ```
 PeakCNV(run.to = 3)